flare-foundation/attestation-client/docs/installation/direct-installation.md

         ```

 - Update credentials passwords in `credentials/configurations.json` (all keys `credentials`).
-- Prepare credentials command: `./scripts/direct-install/prepare-credentials.sh`

-    - Use this command whenever you change something in credentials (and restart services after).
+- Prepare credentials command: `./scripts/direct-install/prepare-credentials.sh`.
+Use this command whenever you change something in credentials.
+Restart services after.

 - Install command: `./scripts/direct-install/install.sh`<!--Need one more answer (about these 2 lines from DavidP: https://flarenetworks.slack.com/archives/C02NURDPAQZ/p1684868796516599 -->